AdGT: Decentralized Gradient Tracking with Tuning-free Per-Agent Stepsize

 We consider a network of \( n = 100 \) nodes, where the dimension of the local variable \( x \) is \( p = 20 \).
 We evaluate the performance under four different scenarios based on the choice of the condition number parameter \( \tau \): \begin{itemize} \item[i)] All agents are assigned a condition number parameter of \( \tau = 3 \); \item[ii)] Half of the agents (i.e., 50 nodes) have \( \tau = 3 \), while the remaining half have \( \tau = 1 \); \item[iii)] Ten percent of the agents (i.e., 10 nodes) are assigned \( \tau = 3 \), and the remaining 90 nodes have \( \tau = 1 \); \item[iv)] Only 3 agents are assigned \( \tau = 3 \), with all others using \( \tau = 1 \). \end{itemize}

 We included AdGD and GD, along with Method-DM and GT, to compare against AdGT.
 The corresponding numerical results for these four methods are illustrated in Fig.~\ref{fig:quadratic}.
 In all simulations, we set $\gamma = 1$.
-For GD and GT, the stepsizes are tuned to achieve the best possible convergence rate.
-As observed, when the number of nodes with high $L$-smoothness decreases, the convergence rate of AdGT improves significantly compared to GT.
-In contrast, the gap between the convergence rates of AdGD and GD remains relatively unchanged.
+For GD and GT, the stepsizes are tuned to achieve the best possible convergence rate. {We observe that, when the number of nodes with high $L$-smoothness decreases, the convergence rate of AdGT improves substantially compared to GT.
+This is because, as shown in Fig.~\ref{Stepsise_agent_QF}, AdGT allows each agent to automatically adjust its own stepsize based on the complexity of its local data, whereas fixed-stepsize GT lacks this flexibility and instead requires a single stepsize that remains stable for all agents to avoid divergence.
+As a result, the optimal stepsize for GT in Scenario~(iv) of Fig.~\ref{fig:quadratic} is as small as $10^{-3}$, while the agents in AdGT with $\tau = 1$ can use stepsizes between $10^{-1}$ and $10^{-2}$, ultimately leading to a significantly faster convergence rate.} In contrast, the gap between the convergence rates of AdGD and GD remains relatively unchanged.
 This highlights the effectiveness of using adaptive stepsizes, particularly in scenarios where the data distributed across nodes exhibit varying levels of smoothness.